 ECLIPSE is an AmeriCorps program that focuses on early childhood literacy in Eau Claire and Altoona.
 Educational focus areas include language, emergent reading & writing, socialization, and interaction.
 ECLIPSE differentiates from other literacy programs because we work from a one-on-one model tailored to individual needs, preparing each child for lifelong learning, while also embracing the different paces at which children learn to foster continual growth in education.
 Six sites in and around Eau Claire are served by ECLIPSE.

-About the Program
+About the program

 The hours are broken down as follows:

-Other commitment service time for members:
+Other service commitments for members:

-This is a federal work-study job.
-You need about $2,000 for the year.
-People can also volunteer for the experience if they choose.
-It is great experience!
-Upon successful completion of the program and at least 300 hours, there is a Segal AmeriCorps Education Award of $1,212.40 that can be used for educational purposes.
+This is a federal work-study job and needs about $3,000 for the year.
+You can volunteer for the experience only if you choose.
+It is a great experience!
+Upon successful completion of the program and 300 hours, there is a Segal AmeriCorps Education Award of $1,374.60 to be used for your education.

 For more information, please contact:

-UW-Eau Claire, Centennial Hall 3202
+UW-Eau Claire, Centennial Hall 3123